inwtx/Secure-cell-phone-browsing/README.md

   Example: william@204.45.80.117:22</b>
 <br>
 Continuing down the Host connection entry page:
-Set 'Nickname' anything (or to the same as your above 'username@hostname:port' for clarity).
+Set 'Nickname' anything (or to the same as your above 'username@hostname:port' for clarity).<br>
-Set 'Use pubkey authentication' to 'Use any unlocked key' Set 'DEL Key' to 'Delete'
+Set 'Use pubkey authentication' to 'Use any unlocked key'.<br>
+Set 'DEL Key' to 'Delete'.<br>
-Turn on all switches to right.
+Turn on all switches to right.<br>
-Ignore 'Post-login automation'
+Ignore 'Post-login automation'.<br>

 <p align="left"><br><br>